yugr/rust-slides/materials/materials.md

  * Root cause: Benchmark to small to reliably measure it and errors in using the benchmarking framework
  * Solution: As author states, "building these into somewhat larger programs and the Rust code was about twice as fast in the final result".
 - Why is C++ still beating Rust at performance in some places? https://users.rust-lang.org/t/why-is-c-still-beating-rust-at-performance-in-some-places/95877
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - Rust vs. C++: Fine-grained Performance: https://users.rust-lang.org/t/rust-vs-c-fine-grained-performance/4407
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - A good performance comparision C and Rust: https://users.rust-lang.org/t/a-good-performance-comparision-c-and-rust/5901/7
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - Rust-specific code optimisations vs other languages: https://users.rust-lang.org/t/rust-specific-code-optimisations-vs-other-languages/49663
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - How to speed up this rust code?
 I’m measuring a 30% slowdown versus the C++ version: https://users.rust-lang.org/t/how-to-speed-up-this-rust-code-im-measuring-a-30-slowdown-versus-the-c-version/1488
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - Goals and priorities for C++: https://internals.rust-lang.org/t/goals-and-priorities-for-c/12031/32 (some points on Rust perf features like lack of fast-math or move semantics)
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
 - Zero cost abstractions: Rust vs C++: https://www.rottedfrog.co.uk/?p=24
   * Assignee: yugr
   * Status: DONE (20m)